What we know about the alleged Trump shooter

 Law enforcement had the street where it is believed Crooks lived blocked off from the public on Sunday.

 “I’m sure they’re devastated," Zawojski said, thinking of the Crooks family.
 "I am just wondering if there were any signs of how [Crooks] was acting.
-Was he mentally disturbed?
-Was he that strong of a Biden supporter that he wanted that to happen so badly that he wanted to go and take Trump on?
-I couldn't even begin to guess but I'm sure that they're totally devastated.”
+Was he mentally disturbed?"

+The Bethel Park School District confirmed Sunday that Crooks was a 2022 graduate of Bethel Park High School.
+The district said it was cooperating with investigators and was limited in what other information it could release.

 Details begin to take shape